greateden/greateden/README.md

 ### I'm Eden

 ## About me
-🏫 Double majoring in French and Computer Science at the University of Otago, New Zealand, with a minor in German from the University of Canterbury.
+🏫 Double majoring in French and Computer Science at the University of Otago, with a minor in German from the University of Canterbury.
 Currently an undergraduate student.

-💼 Part-time teaching assistant for COMP161 and STAT110 at the Disability Information & Support Center (DI&S), University of Otago.
+💼 Part-time teaching assistant for COMP161 and STAT110 at the Disability Information & Support (DI&S), University of Otago.

 ❤️ Childhood interests led me to choose Computer Science; my father's influence sparked my love for learning languages.

-✨ Diverse hobbies accumulated over time into various skills: programming, photography, graphic design, and audio/video editing.
+✨ Diverse hobbies accumulated over time into various skills: programming, photography, graphic design, audio/video editing, and Guqin playing (a traditional Chinese instrument).

+🤗 Other hobbies: vinyl collection, hiking, writing, daydreaming, etc.

 💻 Started programming at the age of 10.

 🥸 INFJ.
 A determined achiever of plans.
-Rich inner world (low emotional intelligence: too much inner drama).
+Rich inner world (low EQ: too much inner drama 🫠).

 🇨🇭 Still continuously moving forward on the path of chasing dreams...